abuiles/ember-101/using-query-params-to-drive-our-application-state.md

 ~~~~~~~~

 If we visit http://localhost:4200/friends, we'll see our friends
-sorted by `fullName` in ascending order, if we change `sortAscending`
+sorted by `fullName` in ascending order.
+If we change `sortAscending`
 to `false` and refresh, we'll see them sorted in descending order.

 ### Changing the sort field dynamically

-To change our sort field dynamically we are going to create an
+To change our sort field dynamically, we will create an
-action `setSortBy` which will receive as parameter the field we want to sort our
+action `setSortBy` that will receive as parameter the field we want to sort our
-properties by and make `sortProperties` a computed property which
+properties by and make `sortProperties` a computed property that
 depends on `sortBy`.

 We'll also toggle the property `sortAscending` every time we call the
-action `setSortBy` such as if it's `true` then it becomes `false` and
+action `setSortBy`.
+For example, if it's `true` then it becomes `false` and
-the other way around.
+vice versa.

 {title="app/controllers/friends/index.js", lang="JavaScript"}
 ~~~~~~~~